BOOBY TRAP: JESSICA CADKIN, LAURA MALONE, CHARLIE MILGRIM, K.C. ROSENBERG, CAITY SALAMANCA

 Jessica Cadkin

-Jessica Cadkin was born in Phoenix, Arizona, and grew up in Napa, California.
-She received a BA in Sculpture and Painting from San Francisco State University and currently works out of her studio in Oakland, CA. Her work has appeared in group shows internationally and throughout Northern California including Headlands Center for the Arts, Southern Exposure, di Rosa Preserve, Bateman Foundation Gallery of Nature, Bedford Gallery, Root Division, and the Berkeley Art Center.
+Jessica Cadkin is an Oakland-based artist, born in Phoenix, Arizona, and raised in Napa, California.
+She received a BA in Sculpture and Painting from San Francisco State University.
+Her work has appeared in group shows internationally and throughout California including the de Young Museum, Headlands Center for the Arts, Southern Exposure, di Rosa Preserve, Bateman Foundation Gallery of Nature, Bedford Gallery, Tryst Alternative Art Fair (Los Angeles), Root Division, and the Berkeley Art Center.